Kitware/minerva/docs/datasets-panel.rst

 -------------------------------------
 .. image:: img/datasets_panel-selection_multiple-globe-remove-buttons.png

-When more than one dataset has been selected, a globe and trash can icon will appear on the top right as selection action.
-They will visualize or delete all selected datasets.
+When more than one dataset has been selected, a globe and a trash can button will appear on the top right as selection actions.
+Those buttons will visualize or delete all selected datasets.

 |